-It is a shame but the biggest regrets I have in business are trusting partners/investors too much.
+It is a shame but the biggest regret I have in business is trusting partners/investors too much.
 It’s one thing to get in an argument with someone and just leave without seeing them again.
 It’s a totally different story when you don’t get along with someone that owns half your company!

 Jonathon Narvey – Mind Meld PR

 I regret not switching over to the cloud sooner.
 We used to offer an on-premise software solution that required custom configuration and a lengthy onboarding.
 Sales were not easy.
 We switched to a cloud SaaS offering and with an almost instant onboarding, we’ve recently sailed past the 1,000 enterprise client milestone.
 The lesson for me: do your due diligence with new technology, but when you can see it works for you, move fast.